This post may contain affiliate links. For more information, read my disclosure policy.

 - Once the sugar has dissolved, add the sliced butter and stir until it melts.

-- When the butter has melted into the sugar, add half of the cream, stir, and then add the rest.
+- When the butter has melted into the sugar, add half of the heavy cream, stir, and then add the rest.
 The mixture will bubble up when you add cream.

 - Once the cream is mixed in, turn off the heat and add the vanilla and salt.
 Stir until the caramel sauce is smooth.